d-swapnil/IMDB_Dataset_analysis_Tableau/README.md

 - IMDB ratings have a correlation with runtime and the number of votes.
 - There is a pattern in metascores relating to directors and genres.
 - The length of movie overviews impacts the number of votes received.

-## 👥 About Us
-We are a team of data enthusiasts specializing in data cleaning, analysis, and visualization.
-This project was designed to showcase our skills in exploratory data analysis using Tableau and Python.

-For more information or to collaborate, feel free to reach out!

 ---